gregorkovac/UZ-Notes/UZ.md

   - SVM
 - Recognition
   - Encode an image with the learned dictionary
+- R-CNN
+  - Get region with selective search
+  - Crop region and send it to a CNN
+  - Result: classification and box regression
+  - Problem: run each region through CNN $\implies$ slow
+-  Fast R-CNN
+   -  Extract features from whole image (use a feature extraction network)
+   -  For a region, cut out a volume from feature space and classify (use a multilayer perceptron - MLP)
+   -  Problem: selective search is slow
+- Faster R-CNN
+  - Replace selective search by a region  proposal network (RPN)
+  - Feature pyramid: extract features at multiple scales and merge them
+- Mask R-CNN
+  - After extracting the bounding box, predict the segmentation mask of the object

 ## Object detection by feature constellations
 - Represent target model in terms of small "parts" that can be detected even under an affine deformatin
 - Detection by Generalized Hough Transform